-It is called the Mason-Dixon Line because the two men who originally surveyed the line and got the governments of Maryland, Pennsylvania, and Delaware to agree, were named Charles Mason and Jeremiah Dixon.
+It is called the Mason and Dixon Line because the two men who originally surveyed the line and got the governments of Delaware, Pennsylvania and Maryland to agree, were named Charles Mason and Jeremiah Dixon.

 Why Do We Have a Mason-Dixon Line?

-As a result, solving this border dispute became a major issue, and it became an even bigger deal when violent conflict broke out in the mid-1730s over land claimed by both people from Maryland and Pennsylvania.
+As a result, solving this border dispute became a major issue, and it became an even bigger deal when violent conflict broke out in the mid-1730s over land claimed by both people from Pennsylvania and Maryland.
 This little event became known as Cresap’s War.

-But they only did this because the Maryland governor had agreed to a border with Delaware.
+But Charles Mason and Jeremiah Dixon only did this because the Maryland governor had agreed to a border with Delaware.
 He later argued the terms he signed to were not the ones he had agreed to in person, but the courts made him stick to what was on paper.
 Always read the fine print!

 The Mason-Dixon Line was born.

-Later, in 1779, Pennsylvania agreed with Virginia to extend the Mason-Dixon Line west by five degrees of longitude to create the border between the two colines-turned-states (By 1779, the American Revolution was underway and the colonies were no longer colonies).
+Later, in 1779, Pennsylvania and Virginia agreed to extend the Mason-Dixon Line west by five degrees of longitude to create the border between the two colines-turned-states (By 1779, the American Revolution was underway and the colonies were no longer colonies).

-In 1863, during the Civil War, West Virginia separated from Virginia and rejoined the Union, but the Mason-Dixon Line remained as the border with Pennsylvania.
+In 1863, during the American Civil War, West Virginia separated from Virginia and rejoined the Union, but the line remained as the border with Pennsylvania.

 The Mason-Dixon Line’s Place in History

 It first took on this meaning in 1780 when Pennsylvania abolished slavery.
-Over time, more northern states would do the same until all the states north of the Mason-Dixon Line did not allow slavery.
-This made the Mason-Dixon Line the border between slave and free states.
+Over time, more northern states would do the same until all the states north of the line did not allow slavery.
+This made it the border between slave states and free states.